deco3500-2017/team-apollo/stand_up_1/user_research/INTERVIEW-STRUCTURE.md

 - Do you go to social venues often? ; What day and time do you tend to go? ; Who do you go with?

-- How many times a week you would like to go to social venues?

-- Could you describe your relationships with/to people in this social venues?

-- In what ways do you found those social venues without recommondation from friends.

-- How would you find out if a social venues you wanna go or not?

 - Do you think that there's any potential value to you in the project we're undertaking? ; Are there any specific features or ideas that may instantly come to mind when you think of using mobile technology to improve the current paradigm of going on a night out??

 - Would you say that there are any clearly defined categories that you can put social venues into? ; What are the categories?